Sgiath/advent-of-code/README.md

-All commands have default values for year and day set to current year (if current month is December otherwise it is last year) and day so if you are solving the tasks same day they are published you can ommit those arguments.
+All commands have default values for year and day set to current year (if current month is December otherwise it is last year) and day so if you are solving the tasks same day they are published you can omit those arguments.